crossplane/oam-kubernetes-runtime/design/workload-labeling.md

     name: label-nginx
 ```

-Moreover, with recommended label `definition.oam.dev/unique-pod` in Component manifest set, we can see it is
+Moreover, with recommended `spec.revisionLabel` set in Component manifest, we can see it is generated in `spec` field of
-generated as one label of the Deployment workload, which can help identify the pods.
+the Deployment workload, which can help identify the pods.

 ## Best practice

-- For OAM users

-We recommend you to set label `definition.oam.dev/unique-pod` in WorkloadDefinition and Component.
+We recommend platform builders to set `spec.revisionLabel` in WorkloadDefinition, application developers to set

-We do NOT recommend you to use Ingress/Service, HPA trait at all.
-Though based on the mechanism of this proposal,
+`spec.revisionLabel` in Component.
+Using Ingress/Service, or HPA trait is not recommended at all.
+Though based on the mechanism
-we can automatically set the required, we encourage users to use official Route and Scale trait.
+of this proposal, we can automatically set the required, we encourage users to use official Route and Scale trait.

-- For Trait builder

-We recommend you to utilize those Workload labels to help identify the Components, ApplicationConfiguration and Pods, to
+We also recommend platform builders to utilize those Workload labels and `spec.revisionLabel` to help identify the Components
-help implement operation logic.
+ApplicationConfiguration and Pods, to help implement operation logic.

 ## Impact to existing system